Ecwid Review: Add eCommerce To Any Website

 So let’s take a look at Ecwid’s features and see if it’s worth our time and money.

-Generally speaking, the Basic plan is already pretty powerful and enough for most small stores to get started.
+Generally speaking, the Venture plan is already pretty powerful and enough for most small stores to get started.
 You can add up to 100 items and you have access to all payment gateways and shipping companies.

 Installing Ecwid couldn’t be easier.
 You simply create a new page on your website and paste the HTML code they provide.